PTB-M4D/docker_tematres_image/README.md

 the image to enable the setup process of the database connection on container startup.

-## Expose port 80
-Expose container port 80 to the host for viewing the application in a browser.

 # Environment variables
 During container start there are several mandatory and optional environment variables available to connect to an existing database.
 The following